Human Knowledge: Its Scope and Limits by Bertrand Russell

-How do we know what we "know"?
-How did we –as individuals and as a society – come to accept certain knowledge as fact?
-In Human Knowledge, Bertrand Russell questions the reliability of our assumptions on knowledge.
-This brilliant and controversial work investigates the relationship between ‘individual’ and ‘scientific’ knowledge.
-First published in 1948, this provocative work contributed significantly to an explosive intellectual discourse that continues to this day.‘The nearest thing to a systematic philosophy written by one who does not believe in systems of philosophyIts scope is encyclopedic…a joy to read.’ – New York Times
+In this brilliant, provocative and controversial work, Russell questions the reliability of our assumptions about knowledge how it is we come to know what we know and investigates the relationship between individual and scientific knowledge.‘The nearest thing to a systematic philosophy written by one who does not believe in systems of philosophyIts scope is encyclopedic…a joy to read.’ – New York Times

 ‘His intelligibility comes of stating things directly as he himself seems them, sharply defined and readily crystallized in the best English philosophical style.’ - The Times Literary Supplement